header pic header text

 Can't We Do Better?

 In the past, I've talked briefly with Pir Shabda Kahn about this issue, and at that time he was quite resistant to creating what he called "dance police".
-And, according to a variety of sources (including my own experiences), Murshid Saadi Klotz has also firmly resisted changes to any of the unusual phrases attributed to Murshid Sam.
+And, according to a variety of sources (including my own experiences), Murshid Saadi Klotz has also firmly resisted changes to any of the unusual (or nonsensical) phrases attributed to Murshid Sam.

 Wishing you love, harmony and beauty,